 Do third part grading services like CGC and PGX consider pressing and minor dry cleaning restoration?

-CGC and PGX do not consider pressing or dry cleanng to be restoration. [back to top]
+CGC and CBCS do not consider pressing or dry cleaning to be restoration. [back to top]

 How do you press a comic book?

 I have invested much time investigating and exploring the technique of comic book pressing.
 That being said, I would prefer not to reveal how I press and clean books.
 I can say, however, that I do not expose comic books to liquids, chemicals or extremely high temperatures.
 Nor are my dry cleaning methods aggressive.
 I am very careful when handling comic books. [back to top]